Why do we learn Religious Education?

 Secondary

-In Key Stage 3, students follow the Ark-aligned RS curriculum in mixed attainment classes, ensuring that all students continue to be exposed to the full higher-tier curriculum until the end of Year 8.
-This gives every student, regardless of prior attainment, the opportunity to achieve a grade of 5+ at GCSE.
-The Ark-aligned RS curriculum also identifies key criteria required of the East Sussex agreed on syllabus and the Diocese of Chichester.
+In Key Stage 3, students follow the Ark aligned RS curriculum in mixed attainment classes, ensuring that all students continue to be exposed to the full higher tier curriculum until the end of Year 8.
+This gives every student, regardless of prior attainment, the opportunity to achieve grade 5+ at GCSE.
+The Ark aligned RS curriculum also identifies key criteria required of the East Sussex agreed syllabus and the Diocese of Chichester.

 In Key Stage 4, we are following the AQA 8062MA specification.
 Paper 1 Christian beliefs and Practices, Islam beliefs and practices; Paper 2 Theme A Relationships and Families, Theme B Religion and Life, Theme D Religion, conflict and peace and Theme F Religion and social justice.
 Units are designed to build on content learnt in KS3, allowing students to apply their knowledge and skills to solve a range of new problems and increasingly complex and abstract topics, preparing them for A-Level study.
 Students currently sit their GCSE at the end of Year 10.